Civil Engineering Study 79-1

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Rang, Trinh-Ngoc; Yu, Wei-wen; and Galambos, Theodore V., "Load and resistance factor design of cold-formed steel study of design formats and safety index combined with calibration of the AISI formulas for cold work and effective design width" (1979).
-Center for Cold-Formed Steel Structures Library.
-Paper 183.
+CCFSS Library (1939 - present).
+183.